0xirison/Personal-Notes-Taker/README.md

 # Introduction
-Personal Notes Taker application allows you to write, edit and delete your own notes on a simpe web application interface.
-It is built by Python using Flask Microframework as the backend and SQLAlchemy extension module for flask to connect to the database.
+Personal Notes Taker application allows you to write, edit and delete your own notes on a simple web application interface.
+It is built by Python using Flask micro-framework as the back-end and SQLAlchemy extension module for flask to connect to the database.

 # Installation
 ```